 On 11 Sept 2019, the UK government has announced the return of post study work visa.
-International students who enrol to study in the UK universities for undergraduate level and above will be benefiting from this post study work visa.
-The visa will allow students to look for a job, work or stay for two years after they graduate.
+International students who enrol to study in the UK universities for undergraduate level and above will be benefiting from this new post study work visa.
+This visa has been named “Graduate Route”, it will allow students to look for a job, work or stay for two years after they graduate.

 You must apply a work visa to work in the UK after you graduate.
 Even though you might have been given 4 – 6 months post study stay period depends on the course level or duration you